GithubHM1/scrapy-googlenews/readme.md

 version control:
 ##### v0.7 - post 27/08/2021 variant
-- This is assume you have your python environment installed with all depdendencies from version 0.6b and eveyrthing is ready to use
+- This is assume you have your python environment installed with all dependencies from version 0.6b and eveyrthing is ready to use
 - File changes:
 	- ADD gspider7.py
 - Instead of imposing date range into the search url, the date is put under loop on daily basis.